Big Night in the Amana Colonies

 Through the House

-We carried our bags to the entryway and I peeked through the pocket doors to the parlor where an antique pump organ reminded me of our old home.
-I had another memory moment... my family had an old pump organ in the house on Summer Street!
+We carried our bags to the entryway and I peeked through the pocket doors to the parlor, where an antique pump organ reminded me of my old Grinnell home.

 Quite the Hall